 Just like the CBSE, ICSE students are assessed in Grades 10 and 12 and awarded a mark for six subjects in ICSE (Grade 10) and five subjects in ISC (Grade 12); the top four best marks, including English, are considered for admission by colleges and universities.
 The ICSE/ISC qualifications are assessed by examinations only, whereas the IGCSEs and A Levels include varying levels of coursework depending on the subject; students should consider their strengths in exams or coursework when deciding on the pathway to follow.

-The school takes full advantage of its spacious campus to offer a wide range of sporting activities, including cricket, basketball, athletics and soccer.
-There's the DPS Annual Sports Meet, where students showcase everything from cheerleading and march pasts to yoga and cricket.
+The school takes full advantage of its spacious campus to offer a wide range of sporting activities, including cricket, basketball, athletics, and soccer.
+There's also the DPS Annual Sports Meet, where students showcase everything from cheerleading and march pasts to yoga and cricket.

 DPS is led by principal Charanjit Singh from Bangalore, and the majority of faculty are recruited from India.
 There are dedicated head teachers for the two different Indian and UK streams in Grades 8 to 12.

 DPS has a centrally located campus that may look older and slightly 'tired' next to Singapore's newer schools, but does have the advantage of space and green land.
-For specialist subjects, there were computer labs, three well-equipped science labs with dedicated facilities for physics, biology and chemistry, a dance studio and music room.
-Outside, there are basketball courts, play areas, three cricket practice nets, cricket pitch, and sports fields.
+For specialist subjects, there are computer labs, three well-equipped science labs with dedicated facilities for physics, biology, and chemistry, a dance studio, and music room.
+Outside, there are basketball courts, play areas, three cricket practice nets, a cricket pitch, and sports fields.

 With its distinctive bright yellow facade, the school has become part of the local community and has all the advantages of being a very well-established campus.